jameshodgson72/Credit-Card-Fraud/README.md

 ## Data preparation

 A subset (approximately one sixth) of the transaction data was used for this project due to the limited hardware available.
-The data sub-set contained 5000 fraud transactions out of around 4.5M.
+The data subset contained 5000 fraud transactions out of around 4.5M.
 The complete data for 373 out of the 2000 card users was taken to achieve this.
 So a complete transaction history for those 373 users was retained, maintaining the validity of any aggregating, relative or windowing functions applied to the data later on (see engineered features).

 Data cleaning work included:
 - Filling null values in Zip codes and US states for online and overseas transactions.